THE ANNUAL THOMAS AND WOODS FOUNDATION

 "The event was wonderful.
 I appreciated learning more about

 the students and their goals, dreams, and perspectives."

 Rev. Dr. Martin Luther King Jr. inspired a nation to advocate for change in part through his compelling and visionary public speeches.
 Today, more than ever, we need to continue to follow in his footsteps and use our voices to unite and move our communities forward.

-The Thomas and Woods Foundation hosted the Fourth Annual Martin Luther King Jr. Speech Contest on January 17, 2022.
-This annual event matches high school students with coaches over several weeks, empowering them to write and perform their very own speeches before a live panel of judges.
-This year we gave out a total of $3,500 in scholarships to our top three speakers!
+The Thomas and Woods Foundation hosts the annual Martin Luther King Jr. Speech Contest, which matches high school students with mentor-coaches over several weeks, empowering them to write and perform their very own speeches before a live panel of judges.
+The top speeches win $3,500 in scholarships!

 2022 Theme: Write a speech about one of the following quotes: “We must accept finite disappointment, but never lose infinite hope.”
 (Washington, DC, February 1968); "A man dies when he refuses to stand up for that which is right."
 (Selma, AL, March 1965).